xiix0/scam/README.md

-You will contract a rare disease.
+You will be the victim of a bizarre joke.